 Parking: The farm has no parking of its own.
 Parking can be quite limited on Watercress Road, so try and park before the tunnel and walk two minutes to the Farm.

-There are a couple of ways to get into Redland Green park, one on the … side where the track dips down into a well-groomed grassy bowl before bringing you out at the playground or you can get in on the other side via Redland Road.
 The latter is equally as picturesque, with its tree-lined street and impressive Redland Parish church.
-The kids’ playground has a variety of play equipment including a climbing frame, swings, a witches hat-style roundabout and a zip wire.
+The playground has a variety of play equipment including a climbing frame, swings, a witches hat-style roundabout and a zip wire.
 There’s also a bowls court, tennis court, picnic spots and giant wooden benches with carved leaves, which little ones love.

-Address: Redland Green, Redland, Bristol, BS6 7EH
+Address: Redland Green Park, Redland, Bristol, BS6 7EH

-Parking: there is no dedicated car park.
+Parking: there is no dedicated car park, but there is parking on nearby side streets.

-Stoke Park Estate
+Stoke Park Estate, Stapleton, Bristol

-Long have I wondered what the parkland surrounding the big yellow castle-esque building (Dower House) – the one visible from the M32 – was like and I have to say, I was MORE than pleasantly surprised.
-The combination of the Estate’s vast open space, pretty woodland walks (particularly pretty at the start of spring), lake views and winding tracks, followed by a turn in the adventure playground (found near Admiral Close) makes for a lovely morning out, especially in the sunshine.
-The house itself was actually built back in 1553, rebuilt around 1760 and is now a set of apartments.
-It’s said to be haunted by young Elizabeth Somerset, who died after falling from her horse in the grounds – an obelisk marks the spot.
-There are other monuments to seek out including Purdown Percy, a World War 2 anti-aircraft battery, and woodpeckers to listen out for among the trees.
-While it’s not the BEST kids’ playground in Bristol (the actual play park is quite small), it finishes the walk off nicely (and you can coax your kids on with the promise of it at the end.
+Long did I wonder what the parkland surrounding the big yellow castle (Dower House – the one visible from the M32) was like and I have to say, I was MORE than pleasantly surprised.
+The combination of the Stoke Park Estate’s vast open space, pretty woodland walks (particularly pretty at the start of spring), lake views, winding tracks and wooden sculpture trail, followed by a turn in the Stoke Park playground (found near Admiral Close) makes for a lovely morning out, especially in the sunshine.

 Address: Stoke Park Estate, Duchess Gate, Park Road, Stapleton, Bristol BS16 1AU or to park near the Dower House – Parnell Rd, Stoke Gifford, Bristol BS16 1ZS

-Parking: There are a couple of entrances, but no dedicated car park near either – find a nearby road to park your car.
+Stoke Park Parking: There are a couple of entrances, but no dedicated car park near either – find a nearby road to park your car.

-East Bristol kids’ playgrounds:
+Playgrounds in East Bristol

 Three miles from Bristol city centre, this big green estate in fishponds has woodland, riverside paths, a cafe kiosk and a fantastic kids’ playground.
-It’s one of the more exciting play areas, entered via a Jurassic Park style wooden totem gate, with a pirate ship, zip wire, water and sand play zone, accessible roundabout, see saw, nest seat swing, super long embankment slide, springies, toddler spinners, climbing rock feature with rope bridge, natural play features, woodland den area, open grass to run around on, plus equipment suitable for disabled children.
+It’s one of the more exciting play areas, entered via a Jurassic Park-style wooden totem gate, with a pirate ship, zip wire, water and sand play zone, accessible roundabout, see saw, nest seat swing, super long embankment slide, springies, toddler spinners, climbing rock feature with rope bridge, natural play features, woodland den area, open grass to run around on, plus equipment suitable for disabled children.

 Combine a park trip with a walk through the parkland – you can follow the path down to the river Frome towards Frenchay, or in the other direction, to Snuff Mills, an historic section of the Frome Valley Walkway.
 Wildlife hunters should keep an eye out for glimpses of kingfishers, herons, foxes, owls, bats and deer.

-Address: Fishponds, Bristol, BS16 2HH
+Address: Oldbury Park Bristol, BS16 2HH

 St George Park

-I only discovered this park recently and I can’t believe I didn’t venture here sooner!
-Over in East Bristol, the park here has a large pond which is great for duck feeding, a skate park and a long tree-lined avenue for a bit of natural wow factor.
-The kids’ playground itself has tunnel slides, a see saw, swings, sand pit among other play area favourites.
-The toilets in the park are currently out of use, but if you or your little one get desperate, it’s a short stroll out of the park (turn right at the gate) to cafe Grounded, where you can pick up a coffee and a cake and use the facilities, or stay a while and have a family-friendly lunch inside or in their little outdoor garden area.
+The toilets in the park were out of use the last time I visited, but if you or your little one get desperate, it’s a short stroll out of the park (turn right at the gate) to cafe Grounded, where you can pick up a coffee and a cake and use the facilities, or stay a while and have a family-friendly lunch inside or in their little outdoor garden area.

 Address: Church Rd, Bristol BS5 7AA

-Leigh Woods
+Leigh Woods National Nature Reserve

 Address: Valley Road, Bristol BS8 3QB or Abbots Leigh, Bristol BS8 3QE